mojio/mojio-developer-cms/cms/GettingStarted/1-Mojio101/template.md

 [Purpose: Basic information the entities, the relationships and how it actually works]

+## How does it work? ##

+#### How do you Connect a Mojio to a Vehicle? ####
+It's easy.
+Mojio plugs into a vehicle's [On-board Diagnostic (OBD) port](https://en.wikipedia.org/wiki/On-board_diagnostics), which is located under the dash usually within 24 inches (60 cm) of the steering wheel on the driver's side.
+Mojio uses machine-to-machine (M2M) cellular data exchange to send and receive data to and from a vehicle in *near* real time.
+That data is "translated" and fed to an app on a smart phone through our REST API, providing information about the vehicle and its status.

+#### How does Mojio Connect to the Internet? ####

+Mojio connects to the Internet through an always-on cellular connection inside the Mojio that is plugged into a Vehicle.
+This allows for a seamless experience and is important because Mojio makes the car the device that is connected to the Internet directly (not a smart phone).
+Through this always-on connection, among other advantages, you know where your Vehicle is at any moment.

+#### Where will Mojio be available? ####
+Mojio works in most Vehicles built after 1995 and will connect to select cellular networks as we roll out across the world.
+Currently, we are available in the US and Canada.
+For more information on when Mojio will be available in your country, please contact us at [info@moj.io](info@moj.io).

 ## What is Mojio? ##

-#### The Mojio platform consists of 3 Main entities, Mojios , Vehicles, Trips. ####
+#### The Mojio platform consists of 3 Main entities, Mojios, Vehicles, Trips. ####

 * A Mojio is installed into a Vehicle
 * A Vehicle generates Trips.
-* A Trip is made up of snapshots of a Vehicle at different points in time, typically demarcated by an Ignition On and Ignition Off event.
+* A Trip is made up of snapshots of a Vehicle at different points in time, typically bounded by an Ignition On and Ignition Off event.

 #### There are also Users, Groups... ####